gromacs/gromacs/docs/dev-manual/tools.md

 style.
 Optionally, the script can also apply changes to make the files conform.
-This script is automatically run by Jenkins to ensure that all commits adhere to the formatting guidelines.
-If the uncrustify job does not succeed, it means that this script has something to complain.</dd>
+This script is automatically run by Jenkins to ensure that all commits adhere to \ref page_devstyle_formatting.
+If the uncrustify job does not succeed, it means that this script has something to complain.
+See \ref page_dev_uncrustify for details.</dd>

 <dt>`admin/git-pre-commit`</dt>
 <dd>This sample git pre-commit hook can be used if one wants to apply
-`uncrustify.sh` automatically before every commit to check for formatting issues.</dd>
+`uncrustify.sh` automatically before every commit to check for formatting issues.
+See \ref page_dev_uncrustify for details.</dd>

 <dt>`docs/doxygen/includesorter.py`</dt>
 <dd>This Python script sorts and reformats \#include directives according to